TruAlignLogin

 Fragile

-Honesty feels risky; partners walk on eggshells; humor masks tension.
+Honesty feels risky; partners walk on eggshells; silence is often fear — not peace.

 Tier 3